 DOS consolidates multiple sources of data, including from within the EMR, and claims data from multiple payers.
 The platform links and tracks patients across the various sources of information, automatically assigning one unique identifier to each patient.

-Using the Population Builder: Stratification Module analytics application, PCIN has increased flexibility that other vendor solutions have not provided.
+Using the Stratify Data Collection, PCIN has increased flexibility that other vendor solutions have not provided.
 The organization can define and create its own risk-stratification models, plus use custom algorithms that are visible, to identify, stratify, and target high-risk patients for specific PCIN care management programs.
-It is easy for users to see and understand the data used to generate the risk scores (see Figure 1).
+It is easy for users to see and understand the data used to generate the risk scores.

 The organization elected to use the analytics application to develop custom algorithms that identify high-risk patients who could benefit from care management services.
 Each day, a risk-stratified patient list is generated for care managers to review.
 The list includes patients that may be appropriate for one or more of its care management programs: